redis/redis-doc/topics/clients.md

 This mechanism is called **client eviction**, and it's essentially a safety mechanism that will disconnect clients once the aggregate memory usage of all clients is above a threshold.
 The mechanism first attempts to disconnect clients that use the most memory.
-It disconnects the minimal number of clients needed to return below the `maxmemroy-clients` threshold.
+It disconnects the minimal number of clients needed to return below the `maxmemory-clients` threshold.

-`maxmemroy-clients` defines the maximum aggregate memory usage of all clients connected to Redis.
+`maxmemory-clients` defines the maximum aggregate memory usage of all clients connected to Redis.
 The aggregation takes into account all the memory used by the client connections: the [query buffer](#query-buffer-hard-limit), the output buffer, and other intermediate buffers.

 Note that replica and master connections aren't affected by the client eviction mechanism.
 Therefore, such connections are never evicted.